MrGeet/westpac-assessment/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+After you clone the repository:
+1. Install dependendcies with `npm install`
+2. Run the project with `npm start`
+3. Test the code with `npm test`

 ## Available Scripts